3DGenomes/TADbit/doc/source/tutorial_general.rst

   chrT_006	19	50	53	42	37	224

-However, the number of extra columns or rows amy vary as no convention as been proposed yet.
+However, the number of extra columns or rows may vary as no convention as been proposed yet.
 The tadbit library allows to load most of this matrices.
-Classically a Hi-C matrix is load as this:
+Classically a Hi-C matrix is loaded as this:

+*Note: this example loads human 19th chromosome from* [Lieberman-Aiden2009]_ *results.*

 ::

   from pytadbit import Chromosome

   # initiate a chromosome object that will store all Hi-C data and analysis
-  my_chrom = Chromosome(name='My fisrt chromsome')
+  my_chrom = Chromosome(name='My fisrt chromosome')

   # load Hi-C data
-  my_chrom.add_experiment('First Hi-C experiment', xp_handler="/some_path/hi-c_data.tsv", resolution=20000)
+  my_chrom.add_experiment('First Hi-C experiment', xp_handler="sample_data/HIC_k562_chr19_chr19_100000_obs.txt", resolution=100000)

 Strange data format
 -------------------